narcissawright/melancholy/README.md

 - Separate time trials for each character, to be expanded upon later.

 ## Thoughts on the actual stages:
+- Aiming for ~10 main stages per character.
+Some fully unique, some shared, some altered.
 - Try to keep a bit of "arcade scenario" -- gameplay design focused levels, but not too arcadey.
 Ideally each stage is minutes (3-15) long if you know what you're doing.
 - Checkpoints exist.
+- One stage should have slippery ice in it. lol.

 ## Power Ups
 - Five Levels of Primary weapon power.
 Obtaining a powerup item will level you up.